KWB-R/fakin/content/project/dwc/index.md

 **Challenge**

-How to best collect budgets from multiple project partners during the proposal pahse?
+How to best collect budgets from multiple project partners during the proposal phase?

 **Solution**

-EXCEL template developed which is automatically imported into R ....
+EXCEL template developed which is automatically imported into R for data aggregation and analyis.